TanukiDong/Senior_Project_v2/README.md

 - Make all the maps separately using SLAM
 - Set the origin of each map to a convenient location
-- Set the center in map_table.yaml to its position in a global frame
+- Set the center in map_table.yaml to the origin position in the global frame
 - Set the polygon value using mode:=nav + green arrow to get the local coord of each vertex
+- Set the orientation and entry/exit pose of each slope